-People across the region are banding together in Regional Conservation Partnerships (RCPs) - sometimes called woodland councils - to increase the pace and scale of land protection.
-This is the exciting new face of conservation in New England.
+People across the region are banding together in Regional Conservation Partnerships (RCPs) to increase the pace and scale of land protection.
+This is the exciting new face of conservation in New England, and beyond.

 What are RCPs?

-RCPs are generally informal networks of people representing private and public organizations and agencies that work together to implement a shared, long-term conservation vision across town and sometimes state boundaries.
-Check out our interactive on-line map of RCPs.
-You may need to download Microsoft's Silverlight 5 in order to view the map.
-This is a free plug-in that may be downloaded here.
+RCPs are generally informal yet organized networks of people representing private and public organizations and agencies who work together to develop and implement a shared, long-term conservation vision across town and sometimes state and international boundaries.

 More than 80 percent of New England is in private hands, much of it in small family ownerships.
 New England launched the original land trust movement as an effective strategy primarily to help local residents and landowners conserve individual parcels of land.
 As ecological awareness grew, land trust/agency partnerships emerged to protect larger or connected parcels.
 In the 1990s, land trusts started establishing ongoing collaborations to move beyond “random acts of conservation” and to protect larger landscapes including watersheds.
 These longer term collaborations often included town leaders, state and federal agencies, academic institutions, conservation organizations, and others.
 Using tools like geographic information systems (GIS) and raising dollars together, they moved beyond opportunism to achieve effective land protection of whole landscapes based on shared, strategic, and long-term conservation priorities.

 Today we call these conservation collaboratives Regional Conservation Partnerships (RCPs).
 In the 1990s, there were four RCPs in New England and today there are 43 (including three in New York), covering more than 60 percent of our regional landscape.
 This innovative form of conservation — collaborative, often enduring, locally grounded, and regionally effective — is an imperative conservation strategy for New England and indeed beyond.